Home | Browse Topics | Individual rights & freedoms | Privacy and information | How you can access your information and correct it if necessary

 The rules are different for public and private organisations:

 • Public-sector agencies like government departments can’t charge for giving people access to their information unless they have permission from the Privacy Commissioner to charge a fee.
-The Commissioner will only give this permission if the agency would be commercially disadvantaged compared with a private-sector competitor if they had to provide the information free of charge.
+The Privacy Commissioner will only give this permission if the agency would be commercially disadvantaged compared with a private-sector competitor if they had to provide the information free of charge.

 What happens after I request access to my information?